-The Nikkei (Nikkei heikin kabuki) 225 is one of the most popular trading indices in Australia and across the world.
-It is also known as the Japan 225, and is the stock market index for the Tokyo Stock Exchange (TSE).
-The Nikkei was first calculated in the 1950 (retroactive to May 1949) and is the most widely quoted average of Japanese stocks, today.
-It is calculated on a daily basis by the Nihon Keizai Shimbun (Nikkei) newspaper.
+The Nikkei (Nikkei heikin kabuki) 225 also known as the Japan 225, is the stock market index for the Tokyo Stock Exchange (TSE).
+The Nikkei was first calculated in the 1950 (retroactive to May 1949) and is the most widely quoted average of Japanese stocks, today it is calculated on a daily basis by the Nihon Keizai Shimbun (Nikkei) newspaper.

 The prominent nature of the index allows many profitable products to be linked to the Nikkei 225 stocks, which is an indicator of the economic situation and movement in Japan.
-The Nikkei as the US’s Dow Jones and many ASX indices, it is a price weighted index, and consists of 225 large, publicly-owned Japanese companies from an array of industries.
-This index provides Australian investors and traders with a powerful outlook on investment sentiments towards Japanese equities.
+The Nikkei as the US’s Dow Jones, it is a price weighted index, and consists of 225 large, publicly-owned Japanese companies from an array of industries.
+This offers investors and traders alike an outlook on investment sentiments towards Japanese equities.

 In the late 1980’s, Japan experienced an economic cycle that saw a rapid increase (50%) in the Japanese yen’s appreciation, to counter act a possible recession the government used fiscal and monetary stimuli.
-Land value as well as stock trading prices fluctuated during this time.
-These assets tripled in value between 1985-1989, when the TSE accounted for 60% of the global stock market capitalization.
-These strong movements sent shock waves across Australia and around the world.
+Land value as well as stock prices fluctuated during this time and it was recorded that during 1985-1989 these assets tripled in value, and the TSE accounted for 60% of the global stock market capitalisation.

 In early 1990 the bubble burst and the first in line to be affected was the JPY that fell to one-third of its value that year.
 Up till October 2008, the Nikkei traded below 7,000 seeing an 80% decline from it’s high in December of 1989.
 With the assistance of the Bank of Japan and economic injection provide by the government the Nikkei rebound between June 2012 and June 2015, and still below the 50% high of 1989.

-The Nikkei 225 is comprised of 225 stocks that are selected from Japan’s top performing blue-chip companies.
-These constituents can be changed based on an annual review.
+The Nikkei 225 is comprised of 225 stocks that are selected from Japans top performing blue-chip companies, based on annual review these constituents can be changed.
 Once it has been decided that a company will no longer be a part of the index composition, it is deleted from the index and a new one is added following a procedure called ‘Extraordinary Replacement’.
-Once a year, in September a selection is conducted based on sector balance and company liquidity.
-The Nikkei has large 6 sector categories that are consolidated from the 36 Nikkei industrial classifications.
-In comparison, the Australian share market is broken up into 11 Sectors, 24 Industry Groups, 68 Industries, and 157 Sub-Industries.
+Once a year, in September a selection is conducted based on sector balance and company liquidity, the Nikkei has 6 sector categories that are consolidated from the 36 Nikkei industrial classifications.

 |Nippon Telegraph & Telephone||91.3B|